Bells & Motley Consort

 Musical Folktelling of China Performance, with Maskmaking, Musicmaking, and Dragon Dance Workshop options details

-"15 Years on the Erie Canal Participatory Folk Operetta" pdf
+"15 Miles on the Erie Canal Participatory Folk Operetta" pdf

 - "Music Along the Canal: Our Canal Era Heritage Folk Music and Instruments from Many Cultures" pdf